 Kia ora!
 I joined St Mary’s in 2017 and am excited to be teaching Year 6 alongside Miss Skiff this year.
 I look forward to some great learning experiences for both the students and myself.
 I am also the Cultural Groups lead teacher.

-I am excited to be teaching in C3 with the Year 2’s and Year 3’s!
+I am excited to be teaching in C2 with the Year 2’s and Year 3’s!
 I am looking forward to another fantastic year at St Mary’s with lots of fun learning activities ahead of us.
 In my spare time, I love travelling and going to the beach!

 Kia ora!
 My name is Kelsey Mc Master and I am so excited to have started my teaching journey with St Mary’s School and to be a part of this amazing whānau.
-I have worked in a primary school setting for five years which is where I developed a love for teaching and working with children.
-In 2019 I completed my Bachelor of Teaching through The University of Waikato’s distance programme and started teaching at St Mary’s School in 2020.
-I am so happy to be with Mrs Tiddy in C4 with all our wonderful learners this year.
+I have worked in a primary school setting for six years which is where I developed a love for teaching and working with children.
+In 2019, I completed my Bachelor of Teaching through The University of Waikato’s distance programme and started teaching at St Mary’s School in 2020.
+I am so happy to be with Mrs Tiddy and Miss Willis in C3 with all our wonderful learners this year.